tangentsoft/mysqlpp/HACKERS.md

 [bkl]: https://tangentsoft.com/mysqlpp/file/mysql%2B%2B.bkl

+<a id="patches"></a>
 ## Submitting Patches

-If you wish to submit a patch to the library, please send it to the [MySQL++ mailing list][ml].
+If you wish to submit a patch to the library, it’s probably simplest to paste it into a [forum post][for] if it’s small.
+If it’s large, put it in Pastebin or similar, then link to it from a forum post.
 We want patches in unified diff format.

 We will also accept trivial patches not needing discussion as text in a Fossil ticket.